turingschool/career-development-curriculum/module-5/cover_letter_workshop.md

 ### Do's & Don't's of a Cover Letter
 **Hook:** When you talk to someone that you want to be friends with, what kind of information do you share about yourself?
 What kind of impression do you want them to have?
 Your cover letter should provide that same impression.

+discuss what should and should not go in a cover letter, look at templates for layouts, answer general questions

 ### We Do